jnozzi/cocoadev.com/markdown/NSViewArtifactsAfterGettingFocus.md

-I've subclassed an General/NSView to draw an image across it.
+I've subclassed an NSView to draw an image across it.
-This works fine but everytime I press a button or anything else that is in the view (I have dropped a General/NSSearchField on top of the view in IB so it's in the view) then lines and other artifacts apper around those objects...
+This works fine but everytime I press a button or anything else that is in the view (I have dropped a NSSearchField on top of the view in IB so it's in the view) then lines and other artifacts apper around those objects...

 http://www.frikkinsoft.eu/screenshot2.png